orenis1/comparing-wifi-usage/readme.md

 Some interesting parts of that process were:

 * check the titles to determine that they concerned wifi
+* follow links to the real dataset, and sometimes give up because the link was bad
-* translate french to english
+* translate to english from other languages
 * look for the word "session" in the column names
 * aggregate the new york dataset by month (it started as hotspot rows)
 * determine whether the dataset is about "wifi" or "internet"